rocky-linux/documentation/docs/books/lxd_server/06-profiles.md

 /usr/sbin/ip link set dev eth0 name net0
 /usr/sbin/ip addr add 192.168.1.151/24 dev net0
-/usr/sbin/ip route add 192.168.1.0/24 via 192.168.1.1 dev net0 onlink
 /usr/sbin/ip link set dev net0 up
+/usr/sbin/ip route add default via 192.168.1.1
 ```

 So, what are we doing here?
-First, we rename eth0 to a new name that we can manage, we've chosen "net0" here.
+First, we rename eth0 to a new name that we can manage.
+We have chosen "net0" here.
 Second, we assign the new static IP that we have allocated for our container.
 In this case 192.168.1.151.
-Next, we need to add a route for when we bring up the net0 interface.
-The "onlink" says to ignore the fact that the interface is currently in the down state and add the route.
-Finally, we bring up the interface.
+Now we bring up the new "net0" interface.
+Finally, we need to add the defaultt route for our interface.

 Make our script executable with